dabapps/django-readers/README.md

 ### `django_readers.pairs`: "reader pairs" combining `prepare` and `project`

 `prepare` and `project` functions are intimately connected, with the `project` function usually depending on fields, annotations or relationships loaded by the `prepare` function.
-For this reason, `django-readers` expects these functions to live together in a two-tuple called a *reader pair*: `(prepare, project)`.
+For this reason, `django-readers` expects these functions to live together in a two-tuple called a reader pair: `(prepare, project)`.

 In the example used above, the `project_age` projector depends on the `birth_year` field: